sybrew/the-seo-framework/readme.txt

 				* This is because their post status is always set to `inherit` via WordPress Core.
 				* Although we could technically generate them, they won't get expected extended support via WP Core filters, which will cause complications.
 			* So, **if don't like media pages polluting your business site**, get the [Origin extension](https://theseoframework.com/extensions/origin/) for free.
+		* A one-time self-hiding installation notification showing the admin that you can use focus keywords via the Extension Manager.
 	* **Changed:**
 		* Canonical URLs, Redirect URLs and Social Image URLs are now allowed to have query arguments.
 		* Facebook profile URLs now (solely) accept 'id' query parameters when "https://facebook.com/profile.php" is used.
+		* Notification's font-weight isn't bold by default anymore.
 	* **Improved:**
 		* Description generation has been streamlined, and should result in less performance overhead.
 		* On the generation of the sitemap, we gave back control to other plugins when fetching the posts.